 It is estimated that there are over 60,000 Greek-Australians of Kytherian descent living in Australia and the Kytherian community of Sydney is one of the oldest communities in the country.

-So it is natural that the second and third-generation Greek-Australians of Kytherian descent to want to make a connection with their ancestral roots while having a great holiday.
+So it is natural for the second and third-generation Greek-Australians of Kytherian descent to want to make a connection with their ancestral roots while having a great holiday.

 Once there, let yourself be enchanted by Kythera

 Kythera is ideal for relaxation and is great for families and nature lovers.
-The more adventurous types can enjoy hiking, cycling or splash in the waterfalls.
+The more adventurous types can enjoy hiking, cycling or splashing in the waterfalls.

 Off the beaten track despite its ferry connections and an airport, the island still somehow has remained a hidden Greek treasure.

-Don’t be surprised if you go to a small beach and find that you can have it all for yourself for a few hours.
+Don’t be surprised if you go to a small beach and find that you can have it all to yourself for a few hours.